Performance Tester

 Performance testing measures the speed, respons...read more

-Q12.
-What are the parameter in result table?
+Q. What are the parameters in the result table?

 Parameters in result table are the values that are measured during performance testing.